lnls-sol/project-nheengatu/README.md

 "Nheengatu" is a tupi-guarani (language from brazilian indians) word and means "good language"/"easy language".

-In this project, a set of libraries to communicate with LabVIEW VIs running on the Compact RIO 9035/9045 were developed.
+In this project, a set of libraries to communicate with LabVIEW VIs running on the Compact RIO 9035/9045 from applications running on the LinuxRT user space were developed.
 Furthermore, EPICS device support to communicate with these libraries was also developed.
-The developed device support together with the devised libraries allow access to Compact RIO VI variables whether implemented on the FPGA or on LinuxRT as a LabVIEW-RT VI.
+The developed device support together with the devised libraries allow access to Compact RIO VI variables whether implemented on the FPGA, or on LinuxRT as a LabVIEW-RT VI.
 Other helper projects such as setting up a clean compactRIO and configuration generation scripts were also developed.

 ## Core repositories